damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

  #### 4. Post-processing
   1. Name of process
   2. Description of Process
-  3. Vizualization via images and videos
+  3. Visualization via images and videos
  #### 5. Bill of material
 </details>